endrift/scrum/README.md

 It's past 3 AM on Thursday morning (or a Wednesday night, if you're going to keep lying to yourself), and there's a Friday deadline bearing down on you.
 You have to finish coding your GAME for the GitHub Game Off 2012 challenge, but you're not quite done yet and you haven't had enough sleep….

+A strange thought occurs to you.
+What happens if you make the game for the GAME BOY ADVANCE instead of a WEB BROWSER like the rules say?
+All you need to do is write a GAME BOY ADVANCE EMULATOR IN JAVASCRIPT.
+You wonder if someone's already done that, though.
+It seems like someone must have by now.

 You take another sip from your PINT GLASS OF COLD COFFEE and your eyes go funny.
 The screen blurs and the lines of code all blend together.
 The combination of caffeine overdosing and the abject lack of sleep has definitely affected your BRAIN in the strangest of ways.

 The screen flickers off.

 It is pitch black.
 You are likely to be eaten by a GRUE.

 There are no GRUES around, however.
 Only something more sinister….
+You hear a noise coming from your CLOSET.
+You open the door and discover that your loyal GAME BOY ADVANCE has somehow turned itself on and is glowing the title screen of the GAME you have been writing for the past month.
 The screen flashes and you realize you have been transported inside of a BAD PROGRAMMING METAPHOR!

 Now you must fight your way through COLORFUL LINES OF CODE and EXPLODING BUGS to survive through the night!